 She has received two American Book Awards from the Before Columbus Foundation and was elected to the American Academy of Arts and Sciences in 1999.
 In 1996 she was awarded a Guggenheim Fellowship and in the winter of 1998 she was a distinguished fellow at the Stanford Institute of the Humanities.
 In 2011, Howe received Yale University's Bollingen Prize in American Poetry.

 She was a longtime professor of English at the State University of New York at Buffalo and held the Samuel P. Capen Chair of Poetry and the Humanities.
-She was elected a Chancellor of the Academy of American Poets in 2000.
+She served as a Chancellor of the Academy of American Poets from 2001 to 2006.
 She lives in Guilford, Connecticut.

 Debths (New Directions, 2017)